The elevation mask is a popular fitness tool. But can it ever reproduce the benefits of training at altitude? Let’s find out!

 4. In a study of cyclists participating in a 6-week high-intensity ergometer training program, scientists confirmed that the elevation training mask does not act as a simulator of altitude.
 Instead, it behaves more like a respiratory muscle training device.
 They concluded that wearing the training mask “may improve specific markers of endurance performance beyond the improvements seen with interval training alone .”

-What are the health benefits of an elevation mask?
+What are the health benefits of an elevation training mask?

 Altitude training masks are primarily discussed in terms of sports and fitness.
 But there are plenty of reasons they can boost your health too.
 Especially if you use them correctly to simulate training at high altitude.
 Not least because altitude training improves disease resistance.